Traveling with a Disability

 If taking your oxygen concentrator on the road or overseas isn't a possibility, Vitality Medical has a rental program that supports your wanderlust.
 Several different brands are available for rent and dedicated Oxygen Concentrator Specialists will provide support and oversee shipping logistics.

 All Roads Lead to...

 Several clever mobility accessories support all travelers, provide stability and discreetly tuck away once you reach your destination.

 Visiting a relative without a ramp?
 No sweat!
-A travel-ready wheelchair/scooter ramp from Drive Medical will put everyone at ease, protect your host's home and let you focus on visiting.
+A travel-ready wheelchair/scooter ramp from Drive Medical will put everyone at ease, protect your host's home, and let you focus on visiting.
 Several innovative walking aids out there help you make the most of tours, museums and gallery strolls.
-These include Medline's Folding Aluminum T-Handle Cane that cane that folds into a compact, ready-to-store unit when you reach your destination.
+These include Medline's Folding Aluminum T-Handle Cane, a cane that folds into a compact, ready-to-store unit when you reach your destination.
 Another handy item is Mountain Properties' Elite Walking Cane that features a fold-out seat with three legs for stability, making sure you always have a place to rest.

 Spring's arrival means you'll likely be off to see dads and grads, so make sure you're ready.
 A little planning ahead of time means a physical disability or illness won't stop you from enjoying our big, beautiful world!

 To a life full of Vitality!